ViralTexts/FugitiveVerses/_texts/2016-01-28-the-inquiry.md

 - {:.indent-3}Where womankind are blest—
 - {:.indent-3}Where man may never come,
 - {:.indent-3}And where the girls may rest?
-- Faith, Truth, and Hope—best boons to mortals iven,
+- Faith, Truth, and Hope—best boons to mortals given,
 - Waved their bright wings and answered "Yes, in Heaven."

 <br>